 To Kwami Adadevoh, the Adadevoh family and the family of nurse Justina Obi Ejelonu, please accept my heartfelt condolences.
 A loss such as this is unimaginably painful.
 However, with the knowledge that they are being remembered for standing up and doing their job while most would have buckled, in that you should be proud.

 To the staff of First Consultants Hospital, thank you for exhibiting professionalism in the face of great odds.
 Accept my condolences on the loss of a valuable gem in Dr. Adadevoh.

 To the Sawyers, a lot of harsh words have come your way for something you had no hand in.
 Whatever Patrick’s intentions may have been, you are also victims in this painful tragedy.
 Please accept my heartfelt condolences for your loss.

 Click here to join our Facebook group where we can have fun and interact.
 Catch me if you can

 Do not forget to subscribe to this blog via mail for easy sharing.
 Thanks for your cooperation and understanding.

 Join our BBM channel.
 Channel pin: C002984DE or just search “elsieisy’s blog”

 Got something you want us to talk about or feel like sharing??
 Send your topics/articles to email@example.com or Elsieisy@gmail.com ..
 Anonymous or not..you decide.

-I am Elsie Godwin.
-I am a TV Presenter/Producer, Social Media Consultant/Junkie, a Blogger, Radio Host, Your Influencer Marketing Plug, Writer, Transcriber, Travel Lover and a witty extra ordinary sweet girl.
+I am Elsie Godwin - a versatile Media Personality, Marketing, Brand and Communications Executive, a Social Media Consultant/Junkie, your influencer Marketing strategist through mindmastik.com, a Travel and fitness Lover and a witty extra ordinary sweet girl.
 I have very strong opinions on issues i am interested in.
 ELSiEiSY blog is my forte...Lets play